ABBuriro/week4project/README.md

 We combined 6 files using rbind() (x_train and x_test into x, y_train and y_test into y,subjects_train and subjects_test into Subjects).
 These files were combined into a single dataset called onedata using cbind().

 __Clean dataset__
-Created a summarized clean data set with mean values using the onedata.
+Created a summarized clean data set with mean and STD values using the onedata.
 This data is summarized into a txt file called cleandata.txt